italiangrid/storm/documentation/sysadmin-guide/1.11.13/index.md

 This agent:

 * transits ongoing srmPtP to SRM_FILE_LIFETIME_EXPIRED if the request pin-lifetime is expired (see `pinLifetime.default` variable into Service Information section).
-* transits to SRM_FAIULURE the srmPtP that after `expired.inprogress.time` seconds are still in SRM_REQUEST_INPROGRESS.
+* transits to SRM_FAILURE the srmPtP that after `expired.inprogress.time` seconds are still in SRM_REQUEST_INPROGRESS.

 The agent runs each `transit.interval` seconds and updates all the expired requests.